owlbarn/tutorial/book/diffequation/README.md

 ### Exact Solutions

 Solving a differential equation is often complex, but we do know how to solve part of them.
-Before looking at the the computer solvers to a random ODEs, let's turn to the math first and look at some ODE forms that we already have analytical close-form solution to.
+Before looking at the computer solvers to a random ODEs, let's turn to the math first and look at some ODE forms that we already have analytical close-form solution to.

 | ODE | Solution |
 | :------------: |:---------------------------------- |